 Port 27 is not open.Port 26 is not open.Port 30 is not open.

-The Ruby thread tutorial at Ruby Central mentions a fairly large caveat: if a thread executes something at the OS level that takes a long time to return, it can freeze the entire interpreter.
-Not good.
+The [Ruby thread tutorial](http://www.rubycentral.com/book/tut_threads.html) at [Ruby Central](http://www.rubycentral.com/) mentions a fairly important caveat: if a thread executes something at the OS level that takes a long time to return, it can freeze the entire interpreter.
+That sounds bad.

-Weirdly, it doesn’t seem like this applies to TCPSockets: adding in a few checks (which are left as an exercise to the reader), it seems that the only thing limiting the number of active threads in this program is the overhead of creating the threads; there are up to 10 running at any one time with the above code and I believe that there could be a lot more if creation was faster.
+Interestingly though, it doesn't seem to apply to TCPSocket operations.
+Adding in a few checks (left as an exercise for the reader), it seems that the only thing limiting the number of active threads is the overhead of creating them.
+There are up to 10 running at once with the above code, and I suspect you could push that number considerably higher if thread creation were faster.